Efficient Emotion and Speaker Adaptation in LLM-Based TTS via Characteristic-Specific Partial Fine-Tuning: Experiment Results

 \subsubsection{Comparison with other Partial Fine-Tuning}

 To verify the effectiveness of characteristic-specific weights in guiding partial fine-tuning, we compared the performance of various partial fine-tuning strategies, as shown in Table~\ref{tab:results}.
 We began by fine-tuning different parts of the Transformer, including the first half, the second half, the two shallowest layers, and the two deepest layers.
 The results reveal that simply increasing the number of trainable parameters does not necessarily improve performance and may even reduce the effectiveness of fine-tuning.
+A stark contrast is observed in Fun-CosyVoice3.0: fine-tuning half of the network updates nearly 179M parameters but yields a WER of at least 7.5\%, whereas our method updates only roughly 30M parameters yet achieves better speaker similarity (94.8\%) and significantly lower knowledge forgetting (WER 3.8\%).
 Furthermore, we compared fine-tuning the two layers with the highest weights and the two layers with the lowest weights.
 Our proposed approach, which combines fine-tuning the layers with the highest and lowest weights, proved to be more effective.
-Building on the analysis in Section~\ref{single_layer_exp}, our \our{} jointly fine-tunes two layers: one with the best adaptation performance but moderate catastrophic forgetting (highest), and the other with minimal catastrophic forgetting but moderate adaptation performance (lowest).
+Specifically, our \our{} jointly fine-tunes two carefully selected layers: one with the best adaptation performance but moderate catastrophic forgetting (highest), and the other with minimal catastrophic forgetting but moderate adaptation performance (lowest).
 By complementing each other, fine-tuning these two layers enables the model to achieve excellent adaptation capability with minimal knowledge forgetting, resulting in outstanding overall performance.